tipishev/python_debugging_workshop/README.md

 ![Bearded Crab](/images/crab.png)

-By the way "it will get to production" applies not only to `print` statements, but to any silly code and data.
-I call this the "The Law of Bearded Crab".
-When I was working for an events aggregator, we used silly fake events on staging.
-And guess what, one day, a misconfigured import, put "the Concert of Bearded Crab" on the main page.
+By the way, "it will get to production" applies not only to `print` statements, but to any silly code and data.
+I call this phenomenon the "The Law of The Bearded Crab".
+When I was working for an entertainment events aggregator, we used silly fake events for testing our staging environment.
+And guess what, one day, a misconfigured import, uploaded "the Concert of The Bearded Crab" to the main page.

 One more argument for using a debugger is that you can easily look into runtime of not only your code, but also the one of 3rd parties, like Django and celery.

-Finally, print is ofthen used to see if the code runs at all.
-It's such a waste, Python has a 3-character built-in for that.
+Finally, `print` is very limitted in what it can do and is often used just to check whether the code runs at all.
+Using `print` for that is an overkill, there is a 3-character Python built-in function for that.

 Behold the mighty Redneck Breakpoint

 `1/0`

-unlike print it does not get lost in console output, it just crashes loudly and prodly.
+unlike print it does not get lost in console output, and you don't have to decorate it with `=...=` or `*...*` it just crashes your program loudly and proudly.
+If you have several places to check where they run, you can use `2/0`, `3/0`, etc.

 Ok, now that we are done with print-shaming, let's get started.